Mobile phone recycling: Chemical composition

 Mobile phones have a rich and complex composition for recycling.
 In one ton of cellphones, there are 3,573 grams of silver, 368 grams of gold, and 287 grams of palladium.
 Mobile phones typically contain the following components: printed circuit board (PCB), liquid crystal display (LCD), camera, flexible substrate and motor, and speaker and microphone.
 These components are made from hazardous, precious, and base elements.
 The PCB is made of lead, arsenic, gold, silver, copper, aluminum, and other base metals.
 The LCD is made of gold, silver, arsenic, barium, copper, and other base metals.
 The camera is made of silver, copper, and nickel.
 The flexible substrate and motor is made of silver, gold, copper, and platinum.
 The speaker and microphone are made of copper, manganese, and zinc.

 Collection

-Methods for collecting used mobile phones include the following the following incentives: pre-paid shipping labels and envelopes, take-back programs, and drop-off points.
+Methods for collecting used mobile phones include the following incentives: pre-paid shipping labels and envelopes, take-back programs, and drop-off points.
 Some companies and manufacturers offer pre-paid shipping labels online so that consumers can ship their used devices free of charge.
 Take-back programs give consumers monetary incentives in the forms of account credits, discounts, and lump-sum cash payments to promote the recycling of mobile phones.
 For instance, the Apple Trade In program gives consumers a credit towards their next purchase or an Apple Gift Card when they trade in an eligible device.
 Manufacturers also maintain drop-off boxes or points located in stores and facilities.
 Drop-off points are usually found in highly visible and high-traffic areas that pose convince to potential recyclers.